Early Childhood Education

 ECE teachers have a strong partnership with families to foster respect, support, and empowerment for Deaf children.
 Come visit our department and you will find that our youngsters melt your hearts!

-The Parent Infant Program (PIP) helps cultivate language skills in Deaf infants and toddlers.
+The Parent Infant Program (PIP) on our campus is provided by local school districts.
+PIP helps cultivate language skills in Deaf infants and toddlers.
 Through enriching play-based activities and consistent access to ASL and English, infants and toddlers can develop a positive self-esteem, responsibility, mindfulness, preliteracy skills, and enhanced relationships with people in their lives.
 PIP is provided in partnership through the Riverside and local school districts.